nathanrosspowell/nathanrosspowell.github.com/website/pages/games/watch_dogs.md

 'Everything is connected.
 Connection is power.'

 Watch Dogs developed and published by Ubisoft.
-Welcome to the Fan Page!
-Platforms: Xbox 360, PS3, PC.
-Release Date: TBA